EshwarraoR/weather_dashboard_application/README.md

 - 24-hour Hourly Forecast: View detailed 3-hour interval weather forecasts for the next 24 hours.

-- Severe Weather Alerts: Receive live notifications of weather warnings and hazards for your location or searched city.

-- Weather-based Suggestions: Helpful daily tips such as "Carry an umbrella" or "Use sunscreen" based on live weather conditions.

 - Responsive and Attractive UI: Beautiful modern design with glassmorphism style and smooth animated background.

 - Keyboard Friendly: Supports Enter key search and easy navigation between favorite locations.